 WILL EXPLORE CAUSES, IMPACT, MEANING OF THE REVOLUTION

 WILLIAMSBURG, Va. – “Oh God!
 It is all over,” exclaimed British Prime Minister Lord North upon hearing of the British surrender at Yorktown, Virginia, in 1781.
 For the victorious Americans, it was the dawn of a new era.
 Though a treaty officially ending hostilities and recognizing the young United States of America was two years away, the outcome of the American Revolution was determined at Yorktown.

 For nearly four decades, next to the site of this pivotal event in American history, the Yorktown Victory Center has chronicled the Revolution through gallery exhibits and living history.
-Now the state-operated museum is embarking on its next chapter with an imposing new facility and a reconfigured site plan that allow for expanded gallery exhibits, enhanced outdoor interpretive programming, and a renewed perspective on the meaning and impact of the Revolution.
-The new museum, opening in late 2016, will be called the “American Revolution Museum at Yorktown,” will convey a sense of the transformational nature and geographical scale of the American Revolution – from Canada to Florida to the banks of the Mississippi and beyond North America – and the richness and complexity of the nation’s revolutionary heritage.
+Now the state-operated museum is embarking on its next chapter with an imposing new facility and a reconfigured site plan that allow for expanded gallery exhibits, enhanced outdoor interpretive programming, and a renewed perspective on the Revolution as the gateway to modern America.
+The new museum, opening in late 2016 as the “American Revolution Museum at Yorktown,” will convey a sense of the transformational nature and geographical scale of the American Revolution – from Canada to Florida to the banks of the Mississippi and beyond North America – and the richness and complexity of the nation’s revolutionary heritage.

 Museum of the Future

 Work is well underway on replacing the Yorktown Victory Center on the existing 22-acre site, guided by a master plan adopted by the Board of Trustees of the Jamestown-Yorktown Foundation, the Virginia state agency that operates the museum.